-Addressing male norms and behaviors
+Implement activities to change harmful gender norms & promote positive gender norms

-Increasing gender equity in HIV/AIDS activities and services
+Increase gender equity in HIV prevention, care, treatment and support

 Increasing women's access to income and productive resources

 Increasing women's legal rights and protection

 Malaria (PMI)

 Child Survival Activities

 Safe Motherhood

 TB

 Family Planning

-Mechanism ID: Mechanism Name: Prime Partner Name: Community Clinical Health Services Strengthening (COMCHASS) Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 0 0
+Mechanism ID: 13255

-This activity will focus on building the technical and organizational capacity of local organizations to effectively provide family-centered, community-based care and support services to households with
+Mechanism Name: Prime Partner Name: Community Clinical Health Services Strengthening (COMCHASS) FHI 360 Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 1,271,603 0

-PLHIV in Maputo, Inhambane, Manica, Sofala, Tete, Niassa and Cabo Delgado, Home Visitors will ensure that PLHIV are referred to health facilities to have access to the range of care services (cotrimoxazole prophylaxis (CTXp), tuberculosis (TB) treatment, CD4 testing etc) as required.
+This activity will focus on building the technical and organizational capacity of local organizations to effectively provide family-centered, community-based care and support services to households with PLHIV in Maputo, Inhambane, Manica, Sofala, Tete, Niassa and Cabo Delgado.
+Home Visitors will ensure that PLHIV are referred to health facilities to have access to the range of care services (cotrimoxazole prophylaxis (CTXp), tuberculosis (TB) treatment, CD4 testing etc) as required.
 Activities that link with OVC programs to ensure access to basic care and support services are essential to improving quality of life throughout the continuum of HIV infection.
 ComCHASS will work with ART facilities in catchment area to identify beneficiaries.
 As the national support group for positives, GAAC (Grupo de Apoio a Adesão Comunitária), strategy is rolled out across the country, ComCHASS CSOs will collaborate by referring PLHIV on treatment to the GAACs in the pilot districts.
 The philosophy beyond the GAAC strategy is to mobilize stable HIV patients on ART to organize themselves in groups, whose members take turns to collect their ARVs at the health facility.
 ComCHASS will also look for opportunities to apply the GAAC principles to other community groups, such as Community Care Committees (CCCs), Community Leader Councils (CLCs), the mother-to-mother groups, the VS&L groups, finding efficiencies and savings on labor or travel costs relevant to their activities.
 In Mozambique a study showed that the most frequent challenges to ART adherence are social and economic in nature (i.e. food and nutrition security, lack of transport).
 ComCHASS will support implementing organizations/PLHIV associations create village savings and loans, access micro-credit, to reduce the economic vulnerability of the household and barriers to treatment adherence.
 Positive prevention support groups at community will be established where possible with ART/pre-ART patients who live close to each other.
 ComCHASS will support the distribution of the 'Basic Care Kit' (condoms, 'certeza', soap, IEC materials) promoted through community settings.